 As wound care professionals, the Braden Scale for Predicting Pressure Sore Risk® is near and dear to our hearts.
-With that in mind, our evidence-based tool needs to be used correctly in order to yield accurate results.
+With that in mind, our evidence-based tool needs to be used correctly to yield accurate results.
 Working with long-term care and geriatric populations opens up a world of multiple pre-existing comorbidities and risk factors that aren’t always explicitly written into the Braden Scale categories.
 Additionally, the frequency of Braden Scale use may contribute to a multitude of different scores.
 The resident behaves differently on different shifts, for example, being asleep on the night shift but up and about on days.
-What is the correct way to score them?
+What is the correct way to score these patients?
 I believe that a less frequent Braden Scale assessment yields more accurate results.
-However, we should still complete a Braden Scale on admission, transfer, receiving, and most importantly, with any change in condition.
+However, we should still complete a Braden Scale on admission, during transfer, when receiving, and most importantly, with any change in condition.

-Briefly put, the Braden Scale is an evidenced-based tool, developed by Nancy Braden and Barbara Bergstrom, that predicts the risk for developing a hospital or facility acquired pressure ulcer/injury.
+Briefly put, the Braden Scale is an evidenced-based tool, developed by Nancy Braden and Barbara Bergstrom, that predicts the risk for developing a hospital- or facility-acquired pressure ulcer or injury.
 The Braden Scale uses a scores from less than or equal to 9 to as high as 23.
-The lower the number, the higher the risk for developing an acquired ulcer/injury.
+The lower the number, the higher the risk is for developing an acquired ulcer or injury.

 19-23 = no risk